How To Grow And Decorate With Hornwort (Ceratophyllum): Planting, Propagation, Care

 Maintenance And Care Of Hornworts

-Hornworts grow at an extremely fast pace, so you will have to trim them on a regular basis to keep them from expanding and overcrowding the tank.
+How to grow hornwort at an extremely fast pace, so you will have to trim them on a regular basis to keep them from expanding and overcrowding the tank.

 Trim the unwanted hornwort stems with a pair of scissors and discard the remnants or save them for replanting.